neilyboy/nfl-squares/README.md

 ### For Users
 - **Professional TV-Style Display**: Broadcast-quality scorebug with team logos, wordmarks, and gradient backgrounds
 - **Touch-Screen Optimized**: Full on-screen keyboard support for kiosks and touch devices
+- **Multiple Square Selection**: Click multiple squares to buy them all at once with one payment
 - **Multiple Boards**: Support for multiple simultaneous boards (main board, kids board, etc.)
 - **Smart Auto-Cycling**: Boards automatically rotate on display (pauses when viewing square details)
 - **Player Initials Display**: Quick view of who owns each square with clickable details